 Importantly, reach out directly to license holders by phone and email and get to know each company’s leaders.
 Look for partners who will improve your company’s efficiencies while helping you stay flexible enough to evolve with the industry.

-4. Hire Strategically and Develop Internal Talent
+4. Hire Strategically Now and Develop Internal Talent for the Future

 Cannabis businesses can benefit significantly by hiring well and developing internal supply chain management talent.
 That means you need to hire skilled and experienced supply chain professionals.
 A great supply chain pro can set up your supply chain network, negotiate with suppliers, manage contracts, monitor costs, leverage technology, improve efficiencies, and more.